bitcoinops/bitcoinops.github.io/_topics/en/psbt.md

   - title: "LND #4389 adds a new `psbt` wallet subcommand for creating & signing PSBTs"
     url: /en/newsletters/2020/10/07/#lnd-4389

+  - title: A new backwards-incompatible version of PSBT is proposed
+    url: /en/newsletters/2020/12/16/#new-psbt-version-proposed

 ## Optional.
 Same format as "primary_sources" above
 see_also:
   - title: Output Script Descriptors